Flood Cars - Salvage Cars - Totaled Cars for Sale

 What's the opportunity?
 Can salvage cars be repaired and rebuilt?

-Serious natural events that damage and destroy cars also present an opportunity for people who want to pick up great bargains, especially with repairable and rebuildable vehicles that have been declared total losses by insurance companies.
+Serious weather events that damage and destroy cars also present an opportunity for people who want to pick up great bargains, especially with repairable and rebuildable vehicles that have been declared total losses by insurance companies.

 Many times, batches of weather affected vehicles have been declared total losses even though the insurance adjustor did not take the time to go out and inspect each vehicle in detail.
-When this happens, some of the cars will have only minor damage and can be easily restored to perfect condtion.
+When this happens, some of the cars will have only minor damage and can be easily restored to perfect condition.

 What's the bottom line?

-As with most things in life, if you go into buying storm-damaged cars or salvaged flood-damaged cars being properly informed and using appropriate caution, you'll avoid serious mistakes and might even find some terrific bargains.
+As with most things in life, if you go into buying storm-damaged cars or salvaged cars being properly informed and using appropriate caution, you’ll avoid serious mistakes and might even find some terrific bargains.
 Rebuilding and repairing damaged vehicles can be very rewarding and may save you thousands of dollars.
 Such vehicles make great project cars.